 Before the Root Canal Procedure

-Prior to your root canal procedure, your dentist may prescribe antibiotics for the infection.
+Prior to your root canal procedure, our qualified dental experts may prescribe antibiotics for the infection.
 The antibiotics take four to five weeks to work and lessen the severity of the infection.
 Once you find out that you need a root canal, the procedure must happen as soon as possible because the infection can get worse.

 Get plenty of rest before the procedure.
 Be sure to eat something beforehand as well — you’re going to be in the dentist chair for up to an hour, and your teeth may be sensitive after the procedure.
 There’s nothing to be anxious about; you’re in the hands of a root canal specialist.
 The procedure relieves the pain that’s caused by the infection.